2020 Duluth International Airport Master Plan

 Technical Advisory Committees

-Topic-specific working groups or technical advisory committees will be established for various topics throughout the project.
-These groups will gather as needed to discuss specific topics and alternatives at a technical and detailed level.
-Some topic groups may meet more than once while other topics may only necessitate one topic-specific meeting.
-These meetings are meant to be technical.
-Invitees for each topic will include stakeholders that may be affected or could provide technical information on a specific topic.
+Topic-specific working groups or technical advisory committees were established for various topics throughout the project.
+These groups gathered as needed to discuss specific topics and alternatives at a technical and detailed level.
+Some groups met more than once, while other topics only necessitated one topic-specific meeting.
+These meetings were intended to be technical and work through technical and complex problems and identify solutions.
+Invitees for each topic included stakeholders who were affected or could provide technical information on a specific topic.

-Technical Advisory Committees created so far in the Master Plan process include:
+Technical Advisory Committees created during the planning process included:

 Runway 3/21 Technical Advisory Committee (TAC)